 FBI, CIA, the 51 former intelligence officials, and Gina Haspel, remember, who signed off on that dishonest letter to give to Joe Biden so that he could go into the debate and lie and say that Hunter's laptop was Russian disinformation, therefore our stories were.

-But when it comes to Jake Tappa, he's very happy to accept the word of those CIA liars of the FBI, etc.
+But when it comes to Jake Tapper, he's very happy to accept the word of those CIA liars, of the FBI, etc., of the White House, just accept at face value what they say.

-Yet you look at them now with Trump, and this is my worry is that they're having a come to Jesus moment now.
+Yet you look at them now with Trump, and this is my worry, is that they're having a come to Jesus moment now.

-Jake Kappa says he's full of humility, the right wing was right.
+Jake Tapper says he's full of humility.

 We should have been more skeptical.